Google business profile optimization: how to do it in 2024 [13 ranking steps]

 The local pack appears just below the paid ads and before the organic search results.
 In mobile devices, businesses listed in the local pack appear above the fold and are the first thing that people see.
 They don’t have to scroll to see your business on the list.

-This position is crucial to get more traffic or visits.
-If your business is not in the local pack listings, your chances of getting more potential customers are significantly reduced.
+This position is crucial to getting more traffic or visits.
+If your business is not listed in the local pack listings, your chances of getting more potential customers are significantly reduced.

 3. Google My Business increases customer engagement

-Having a Google business listing does not give you assurance of acquiring customers.
-Other local businesses most likely have their listing as well.
+Having a Google business listing does not give you the assurance of acquiring customers.
+Other local businesses will most likely have their own listings as well.
 Optimizing your Google My Business listing with a well-planned strategy can make a significant impact.
 Your ultimate objective should be to examine the top 3 performers and their techniques and optimize your own listing accordingly, based on what Google recognizes as valuable.
-This approach is more effective than simply completing your business information like other enterprises that lack an SEO strategy.
+This approach is more effective than simply completing your business information, like other enterprises that lack an SEO strategy.

-Consumers will be able to discover you in different direct searches or local searches.
-From there, they can easily send direction requests, do phone calls or visit your website and ultimately make a purchase decision.
+Consumers will be able to discover you through different direct searches or local searches.
+From there, they can easily send direction requests, make phone calls, or visit your website, and ultimately make a purchase decision.
 And it doesn’t stop there.
-You may also encourage customer engagement, encouraging them to leave reviews for your business or contribute pictures or posts.
-All of them can further help improve your visibility.
+You may also encourage customer engagement by encouraging them to leave reviews for your business or contribute pictures or posts.
+All of them can further improve your visibility.

 4. Google My Business helps you get ahead of other service area businesses in search queries

-Your competitors may already have their GMB/GBP listing, but what can set you apart is how you optimize your account.
+Your competitors may already have their GMB/GBP listings, but what can set you apart is how you optimize your account.

-There are many effective ways of optimizing your business listing.
-If you know them and apply them to your account, you will be able to work your way up on the results page of your service area.
+There are many effective ways to optimize your business listing.
+If you know them and apply them to your account, you will be able to work your way up on the results page for your service area.